trimstray/nginx-admins-handbook/README.md

 Modules can be compiled as a shared object (`*.so` file) and then dynamically loaded into NGINX at runtime (`--add-dynamic-module`).
 On the other hand you can also built them into NGINX at compile time and linked to the NGINX binary statically (`--add-module`).

-I mixed both variants because some of the modules are built-in automatically even if I try them to be compiled as a dynamic modules.
+I mixed both variants because some of the modules are built-in automatically even if I try them to be compiled as a dynamic modules (they are not support dynamic linking).

 You can download external modules from: